-Each of these are actually their own independent skill, and they are typically achieved at different ages.
-I’ll give you age guidelines to look for as your child works towards mastering feeding themselves first, and then my OT/Mom strategies for how to help them learn.
-Of course, I will share with you the best utensils for babies and toddlers learning to self feed, too!
+Each are actually their own independent skill, and they’re typically achieved at different ages.
+I’m giving you the age guidelines to look for as your child works towards mastering feeding themselves and my OT/Mom strategies for how to help them learn those skills.
+Of course, I’ll share the best utensils for babies and toddlers learning to self feed, too!
 So, let’s get started…

 Teaching Your Toddler (or Baby) to Self-Feed with a Spoon

 As with finger feeding, the most important thing you can do initially to teach your baby or toddler how to use a spoon is to give them lots of opportunities to try.